T-POP: Test-Time Personalization with Online Preference Feedback: Preliminary

 At each decoding step $p$, we define a scoring function that combines the base model's likelihood with the learned preference reward.
 For any candidate token $v$ from the vocabulary $\mathcal{V}$, the score is calculated as:

 where $[y_{<p}, v]$ denotes the new sequence formed by appending token $v$ to the prefix $y_{<p}$, and $\omega$ is a hyperparameter controlling the strength of the personalization.
 The decoding policy then selects the next token by maximizing this score: $y_p = \arg\max_{v \in \mathcal{V}} \text{Score}(v | y_{<p})$.
 This framework allows the generation to be dynamically steered towards personalized content by optimizing a local, per-token objective.
-In our problem of test-time personalization without sufficient user data, the central challenge is how to learn the reward function $r(\cdot; \theta)$ efficiently from online preference feedback from the user.
-To this end, we adopt the framework of neural dueling bandits.
+In the context of test-time personalization under data scarcity, the central challenge lies in efficiently learning the reward function $r(\cdot; \theta)$ from the user's online preference feedback.
+To address this, we adopt the framework of neural dueling bandits.

 \textbf{Neural Dueling Bandits.} To learn the reward function $r$ from online preference feedback, we frame the problem within the neural dueling bandits framework \citep{verma2024neural}.
 This setting is designed for learning from pairwise preference feedback (e.g., ``response A is better than response B''), which is often more reliable and easier for users to provide than absolute scores.